Things To Do In Nungwi Zanzibar

 Mnemba Island is probably your best bet for snorkeling, when I visited Nungwi just off the beach there were lots and lots of sea urchins.
 To get to the island you need to hire a tour company because it does require a boat to get there.
 I didn't personally do any snorkeling on the Island, but I did want to mention the urchins, there is also Jelly Fish here (beware of stings) - so make sure you have swim skins, water shoes, and some hydrocortisone cream just in case you do get stung.

 I would go snorkeling with a dive shop if you can, they seem to have a greater respect for the ocean due to their training.
 I saw some questionable activities, as far as sustainability.
-I would also ensure there is some kind of sun coverage on their boats, whoever you choose - the sun can be pretty brutal when you are out on the boat for a few hours - and many of the boats are painted brown which can add to the heat, especially on your feet.
+I would also ensure there is some kind of sun coverage on their boats, whoever you choose.
+The sun can be pretty brutal when you are out on the boat for a few hours - and many of the boats are painted brown which can add to the heat, especially on your feet.

 Do NOT Swim With Dolphins....Trust Me